God & Science

 All of our events are announced here.
 PLEASE BOOKMARK THIS PAGE FOR FUTURE REFERENCE.
 Information about each event is also sent by email upon request.
 To add your name to our list, or to update your email address, contact Dr. Schaeffer at rschaeff@messiah.edu.

-All of our events are open to the public—indeed, it is the people of Central Pennsylvania whom we seek to serve.
+All of our events are open to the public-indeed, it is the people of Central Pennsylvania whom we seek to serve.
 Most events are free; any exceptions will be clearly announced.
-Our budget comes entirely from contributions.
-If you wish to donate to the Forum, please ask Dr. Schaeffer where to send your check.
+Our budget comes mostly from contributions.
+If you wish to donate to the Forum, please contact Dr. Schaeffer.